u8array/ZebraPrintLab/README.md

 ### 4. Print or export

-The **ZPL output** panel at the bottom shows the label as ZPL code (the language Zebra printers understand).
+The **ZPL output** panel at the bottom shows the generated ZPL.
 It updates in real time as you edit.

-- **Copy**: copies the ZPL to the clipboard; paste it into your printer software or send it directly to the printer
+- **Copy**: copies the ZPL to the clipboard; paste it into your printer software or send it straight to the printer
 - **Preview**: fetches a rendered preview image from [Labelary](https://labelary.com/)
 - **Export**: downloads a `.zpl` file (File menu)
 - **Print**: opens the Labelary preview and triggers the browser print dialog